dbotng/bot/readme.md

 ## Contributions

-Contributions are very much welcome, it's about everything by everyone.
+Contributions are very much welcome, newgrounds is about everything by everyone so why not help each other out?

 ## Invite link